 SOE welcomes submissions from across the broad substantive concerns of the field and is receptive to a wide array of theoretical perspectives and methodological approaches.
 Send your education-related manuscripts to SOE, and have your colleagues do the same.

-Review Process: Socius: Sociological Research for a Dynamic World was launched in 2015.
-Socius, an open access journal, is an outlet for innovative, rigorously-reviewed scholarship that spans sociology subfields and provides free and rapid access to users across the world.
-Our goals are to publish high-quality, rigorously-reviewed research online.
+Review Process: Socius, an open access journal, is an outlet for innovative, rigorously-reviewed scholarship that spans sociology subfields and provides free and rapid access to users across the world.
+We aim to publish high-quality, rigorously-reviewed research online.

-Given that the journal was only open for submissions from August to December of 2015, we were pleased with the number of papers we received, reviewed, and published.
-Socius received a total of 43 new manuscripts, and we rejected 20 of these outright.
-This desk reject rate is higher than in traditional print journals; however, two important objectives for Socius are a quick turnaround (from submission to publication) and limited R&Rs.
+Socius received a total of 88 papers in calendar year 2016.
+We desk-rejected 36 papers.
+Of the remaining 52 papers, we accepted 33 and rejected 19.
+This gives us an acceptance rate of 37 percent.
+Our desk reject rate is higher than in traditional print journals; however, two important objectives for Socius are a quick turnaround (from submission to publication) and limited R&Rs.
 Both of these goals are intended to respect the time of authors and reviewers, to move promising papers through the review process more efficiently, and to avoid spending inordinate reviewer and editor time on manuscripts that are unlikely to be published.
+We have been very successful at this goal.
+The table below lists the time in review for each paper.

-We reviewed 23 papers in 2015, and we made final decisions on 100 percent of the reviewed papers.
-We ultimately accepted 14 and rejected 4 of the reviewed papers; one paper was withdrawn by the authors during the review process.
-The relatively low volume during this start-up period allowed us to work a bit more closely with reviewers to convey that our review process is intended to be slightly different from the traditional process: although we seek to review manuscripts thoroughly and with high standards, continuing to turn papers around quickly requires that reviewers complete reviews more efficiently than has become the case at many other journals.
+We continue to work closely with reviewers to convey that our review process is intended to be slightly different from the traditional process: although we seek to review manuscripts thoroughly and with high standards, continuing to turn papers around quickly requires that reviewers complete reviews more efficiently than has become the case at many other journals.
 To accomplish this, we send potential reviewers a detailed invitation including information on our goals and evaluation criteria.
 We explain that we will not forward papers to be reviewed if the work is obviously not up to current social science standards of writing or analysis; we prefer short, clear evaluations of papers rather than development review; and we seek clear recommendations to authors and editors.
 We also explain that we use four criteria for review: accuracy, novelty, interest, and presentation (i.e., quality of writing and organizing).
 Many reviewers voiced support for this new model, and we were pleased that our reviewers followed these guidelines and offered timely, high-quality, focused reviews.